JanneJulius/KideAppBot/README.md

 # Kide.app Ticket Bot

 - A simple ticket buying bot for https://kide.app/ site build with Node.js and React.
-- Reserves maxium amount of every available ticket variant for event.
+- Reserves maxium amount of tickets for every available ticket variant.
 - App logic is set to private submodule to avoid this bot from spreading uncontrollably.

 ## Usage